ronlanla/cover-client-js/docs/programmatic-interface.md

 });
 ```

-In Typescript/ES6 modules using async/await, polling for results using the cursor:
+Typescript/ES6 modules example using async/await, polling for results using the cursor:

 ```ts
 import CoverClient from '@diffblue/cover-client';